httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 outbound HTTP requests and the user agent MUST NOT process Set-Cookie headers in inbound HTTP responses.

+User agents MAY offer a way to change the cookie policy (see
+{{ignoring-cookies}}).

-Some user agents provide users the option of preventing persistent storage of cookies across sessions.
+User agents MAY provide users the option of preventing persistent storage of cookies across sessions.
 When configured thusly, user agents MUST treat all received cookies as if the persistent-flag were set to false.
 Some popular user agents expose this functionality via "private browsing" mode
 {{Aggarwal2010}}.

-Some user agents provide users with the ability to approve individual writes to the cookie store.
+User agents MAY provide users with the ability to approve individual writes to the cookie store.
 In many common usage scenarios, these controls generate a large number of prompts.
 However, some privacy-conscious users find these controls useful nonetheless.